priyadi/roundcube-converse.js-xmpp-plugin/README.md

 * BOSH support in XMPP server or BOSH connection manager
 * Plaintext auth in BOSH
 * (optional) BOSH proxy in web server, to avoid crossdomain issues
-* (recommended) XMPP server set to broadcast incoming messages to all resources ("route.all-resources: true" in Openfire, "ignore_presence_priority = true" in Prosody)
+* (recommended) XMPP server set to broadcast incoming messages to all resources.
+See notes below.

 Currently the BOSH endpoint is hardcoded at '/http-bind'.
 This will be made configurable later.